oobabooga/text-generation-webui/README.md

 - Free-form text generation in the Default/Notebook tabs without being limited to chat turns.
 You can send formatted conversations from the Chat tab to these.
 - Multiple sampling parameters and generation options for sophisticated text generation control.
 - Switch between different models easily in the UI without restarting, with fine control over settings.
-- OpenAI-compatible API with Chat and Completions endpoints – see [examples](https://github.com/oobabooga/text-generation-webui/wiki/12-%E2%80%90-OpenAI-API#examples).
+- OpenAI-compatible API with Chat and Completions endpoints, including tool-calling support – see [examples](https://github.com/oobabooga/text-generation-webui/wiki/12-%E2%80%90-OpenAI-API#examples).
 - 100% offline and private, with zero telemetry, external resources, or remote update requests.
 - Extension support, with numerous built-in and user-contributed extensions available.
 See the [wiki](https://github.com/oobabooga/text-generation-webui/wiki/07-%E2%80%90-Extensions) and [extensions directory](https://github.com/oobabooga/text-generation-webui-extensions) for details.